seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **MARK ANTONY**
 Say to me,
-Whose fortunes shall rise higher, Caesar’s or mine?
+Whose fortunes shall rise higher, Caesar's or mine?

 **Soothsayer**
-Caesar’s.
+Caesar's.
 Therefore, O Antony, stay not by his side:
-Thy demon, that’s thy spirit which keeps thee, is
+Thy demon, that's thy spirit which keeps thee, is
 Noble, courageous high, unmatchable,
-Where Caesar’s is not; but, near him, thy angel
+Where Caesar's is not; but, near him, thy angel
-Becomes a fear, as being o’erpower’d: therefore
+Becomes a fear, as being o'erpower'd: therefore
 Make space enough between you.

 **MARK ANTONY**